Wednesday 31 July 2019

 Copyright MARVEL COMICS

-In what sometimes seems like another lifetime, in a place that can be accessed only in dreams and memory, I started to again collect a weekly comic that I'd bought as a young teenager.
+In what sometimes seems like another lifetime, in a place which can be accessed only in dreams and memory, I decided to resume purchasing and collecting a weekly comic I used to buy as a young teenager.
 The comic was called SPIDER-MAN COMICS WEEKLY, and in 1979 it shortened its name to just SPIDER-MAN COMIC.
 At some stage I gave up on it, but then, in 1984, I started buying it again, probably (I assume) because it featured the first instalment of a comic strip adaptation of INDIANA JONES And The TEMPLE Of DOOM.
 By this time ('84), it was called simply SPIDER-MAN, and it was printed on good-quality paper and was quite a handsome publication.

 The last issue I purchased in this particular run was #621, which I took a look at last week while emptying a cupboard full of comics in a search for some specific numbers of SMASH! from the '60s.
 (Didn't have them in loose form.)
-I was surprised to see that all three stories in Spidey were continued, and assumed (as with the other formerly missing numbers) that I just couldn't find the next ish in the shops at the time*.
+I was surprised to see all three of the stories in Spidey were continued, and assumed (as with the other formerly missing numbers) I just didn't see the next ish in the shops at the time*.
 So I looked for it on eBay, found it going for a paltry sum and bought it on the spot.
-It arrived today, and I'm glad to see that the wrap-up for all three tales reaches their natural conclusion, so I can now regard this run of comics as complete.
+It arrived today, and I'm glad to see the wrap-up for all three tales reaches their natural conclusion, so I can now regard this run of comics as complete.

-(*Just remembered that I was living down in Fratton, Portsmouth in 1985, from January to around April, so that's maybe why I didn't see it in the shops.
+(*Just remembered I was living down in Fratton, Portsmouth in 1985, from January to around April, so maybe that's why I didn't see it in the shops.
 My routine down there wasn't exactly the same as it was back home.)

-It may have taken me nearly 35 years, but I'm glad to say that I eventually got there in the end.
+It may have taken me nearly 35 years, but I'm glad to say I eventually got there in the end.
 There's an old saying (which I'll paraphrase) - 'it's better to travel hopefully than to arrive', and in many instances that may well be true, but this case is the exception.
 It's good to finally reach the end of this particular 'journey' and write 'closed' to an unfinished chapter in my life - when I was less than half the age I am now.
-What amazes me is that it went by so fast, but that's a song you'll be fed up hearing me sing, so I better not batter the subject over the head again this time around in case you bail out on me for another blog.
+What amazes me is just how fast it went by, but that's a song you'll be fed up hearing me sing, so I better not batter the subject over the head again this time around in case you bail out on me for another blog.

 When I get time, I'll scan all 32 issues and do another cover gallery for you.
 Is that something you'd like to see?
 Then say so in the comments section, frantic ones.